ndawlab/mars-irt/README.md

 # An item response theory analysis of the MaRs-IB

-Code and data for Zorowitz et al. (under revision), "An item response theory analysis of the Matrix Reasoning Item Bank (MaRs-IB)".
+Code and data for Zorowitz et al. (in press), "An item response theory analysis of the Matrix Reasoning Item Bank (MaRs-IB)".
+Behavior Research Methods.

 ## Author
 Sam Zorowitz (zorowitz [at] princeton.edu)